AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `view n/Betsy` followed by `delete 1` deletes the 1st student in the results of the `view` command.
 * `delete n/John Doe` deletes the student with the exact name "John Doe"

-### Assigning an assignment to a student : `assign`
+### Assigning an assignment: `assign`

-Assigns an assignment to the specified student.
+Assigns an assignment to a specific student or to all students in a class, depending on the specified parameter.

-Format: `assign a/ASSIGNMENT_NAME n/NAME`
+Format: `assign a/ASSIGNMENT_NAME {n/NAME | c/CLASS}`

+* You must specify **exactly one** of the two parameters — either `n/NAME` or `c/CLASS`.
+  e.g. `assign a/Homework n/Bob` or `assign a/Homework c/Class 1-A`, but not both.

+* If `n/NAME` is used:
-* Assigns assignment, `ASSIGNMENT_NAME`, to the student named `NAME`.
+    * Assigns the assignment `ASSIGNMENT_NAME` to the student named `NAME`.
     * The student must exist in EduBook.
     * The specified student must not already have the assignment.

-Examples:
-* `assign a/Homework n/Bob` assigns `Homework` to `Bob`
-* `assign a/Tutorial 1 n/John Doe` assigns `Tutorial 1` to `John Doe`

-### Assigning an assignment to a class : `assign`

-Assigns an assignment to all students in the specified class.

-Format: `assign a/ASSIGNMENT_NAME c/CLASS`
+* If `c/CLASS` is used:

-* Assigns assignment, `ASSIGNMENT_NAME`, to every student in class, `CLASS`.
+    * Assigns the assignment `ASSIGNMENT_NAME` to every student in the specified class `CLASS`.
     * Students who already have the assignment are skipped.
     * The class must exist in EduBook (i.e. there is at least one student belonging to the specified class).
     * At least one student in the specified class must not currently have the assignment.

 Examples:
+* `assign a/Homework n/Bob` — assigns `Homework` to `Bob`
+* `assign a/Tutorial 1 n/John Doe` — assigns `Tutorial 1` to `John Doe`
-* `assign a/Homework c/Class 1-A` assigns `Homework` to all students in `Class 1-A`, skipping any student who already has it.
+* `assign a/Homework c/Class 1-A` — assigns `Homework` to all students in `Class 1-A`, skipping those who already have it
-* `assign a/Tutorial 1 c/Tutorial Group 2` assigns `Tutorial 1` to all students in `Tutorial Group 2`, skipping any student who already has it.
+* `assign a/Tutorial 1 c/Tutorial Group 2` — assigns `Tutorial 1` to all students in `Tutorial Group 2`, skipping those who already have it

-### Unassigning an assignment from a student : `unassign`
+### Unassigning an assignment: `unassign`

-Unassigns an assignment from the specified student.
+Unassigns an assignment from a specific student or from all students in a class, depending on the specified parameter.

-Format: `unassign a/ASSIGNMENT_NAME n/NAME`
+Format: `unassign a/ASSIGNMENT_NAME {n/NAME | c/CLASS}`

+* You must specify **exactly one** of the two parameters — either `n/NAME` or `c/CLASS`.
+  e.g. `unassign a/Homework n/Bob` or `unassign a/Homework c/Class 1-A`, but not both.

+* If `n/NAME` is used:
-* Unassigns assignment, `ASSIGNMENT_NAME`, from the student named `NAME`.
+    * Unassigns the assignment `ASSIGNMENT_NAME` from the student named `NAME`.
     * The student must exist in EduBook.
     * The specified assignment must exist for the specified student.

-Examples:
-* `unassign a/Homework n/Bob` unassigns `Homework` from `Bob`
-* `unassign a/Tutorial 1 n/John Doe` unassigns `Tutorial 1` from `John Doe`

-### Unassigning an assignment from a class : `unassign`

-Unassigns an assignment from all students in the specified class.

-Format: `unassign a/ASSIGNMENT_NAME c/CLASS`
+* If `c/CLASS` is used:

-* Unassigns assignment, `ASSIGNMENT_NAME`, from every student in class, `CLASS`.
+    * Unassigns the assignment `ASSIGNMENT_NAME` from every student in the specified class `CLASS`.
     * Students who do not have the assignment are skipped.
     * The class must exist in EduBook (i.e. there is at least one student belonging to the specified class).
     * At least one student in the specified class must currently have the assignment.

 Examples:
+* `unassign a/Homework n/Bob` — unassigns `Homework` from `Bob`
+* `unassign a/Tutorial 1 n/John Doe` — unassigns `Tutorial 1` from `John Doe`
-* `unassign a/Homework c/Class 1-A` unassigns `Homework` from all students in `Class 1-A`, skipping any student who already does not have it.
+* `unassign a/Homework c/Class 1-A` — unassigns `Homework` from all students in `Class 1-A`, skipping those who do not have it
-* `unassign a/Tutorial 1 c/Tutorial Group 2` unassigns `Tutorial 1` from all students in `Tutorial Group 2`, skipping any student who already does not have it.
+* `unassign a/Tutorial 1 c/Tutorial Group 2` — unassigns `Tutorial 1` from all students in `Tutorial Group 2`, skipping those who do not have it

 ### Marking a student's assignment: `mark`